Tw1stedL0gic/consair_booking_system/README.md

 Run ´make stop_server´

 ## Documentation
 To generate documentation enter ´make doc´ for the Erlang files.
-For the network library, go to src/JavaNetLib and enter ´mvn javadoc:javadoc´ (Maven must be installed in order for this to work) and documentation will be generated in the subfolder target/site.
+For the network library, go to src/JavaNetLib and enter ´mvn javadoc:javadoc´ (Maven must be installed in order for this to work) and documentation will be generated in the subfolders target/site.

 ## Struktur